lmsecure/Setezor/README.md

 ```

-# Installation and launch of the agent on the server
+# Installing and running an agent on the server
 The agent acts as the performer of tasks coming from the server, as well as in the role of an intermediary, sending data to the next agent, who may be the performer.
 It scans the network by interacting with the Setsor tools.
 It is able to connect not only through the server, but also through another agent.
 A connected agent can be tied to all projects.

 Starting page **"Projects",** through the cap of the web page, go **"Admini Settings"** and **add** an agent.